rainbowdashlabs/sql-java/docs/02/operators.md

 -> TRUE
 ```

-1. Case sensitive matching.
+1. Case-sensitive matching.
 We check if the string contains `CDE` with the correct casing.
-2. Case insensitive matching.
+2. Case-insensitive matching.
 We check if the string contains `CDE`
-3. Case insnesitive matching.
+3. Case-insensitive matching.
 We check if the string contains any of `c`, `d` or `e`.